 You’re given the following equipment and tools for your expedition:

 - Your ship, for navigating space.
-Its computer logs everything that you learn on your journeys.
+Its computer logs everything you learn during expeditions.

 - A scout, a device that doubles as both a camera and a light source.
 Use it to illuminate dark rooms, explore unreachable areas, or avoid ghost matter.